dzervoudakes/grindstonejs/README.md

 # GrindstoneJS

-##### A lightweight jQuery alternative for modern browsers with familiar syntax.
+_A lightweight jQuery alternative for the driven._

-This library does not aim to "replace" jQuery: it is merely an ensemble of the functions I use most often, and a few of my own...
+This library does not aim to "replace" jQuery or reinvent the wheel... it is merely an ensemble of the functions I use most often, along with a few of my own.

 ##### Browser Support: